scverse/scanpy_usage/README.md

 # Scanpy Use Cases and Tutorials

-Start of with one of the examples below, but the following templates might be helpful: [myexample_template.ipynb](myexample_template.ipynb) and [preprocessing_template.py](preprocessing_template.py).
+Start off with one of the examples below.
+The following templates might be helpful: [myexample_template.ipynb](myexample_template.ipynb) and [preprocessing_template.py](preprocessing_template.py).
 Many examples, as compiled [here](EXAMPLES.md), can be called directly from the command-line.

 * 17-05-05 | [link](https://github.com/theislab/scanpy_usage/tree/master/170505_seurat) | We reproduce some of the recent [Guided Clustering tutorial](http://satijalab.org/seurat/pbmc-tutorial.html) of [*Seurat*](http://satijalab.org/seurat/) [(Macosko *et al.*, Cell 2015)](https://doi.org/10.1016/j.cell.2015.05.002).